ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 Importing lightcurves
 ---------------------

 You probably have some light curves in the form of simple text/csv/rdb files.
-If not, get the trial curves from :download:`here <trialcurves.txt>`
+If not, get the trial curves from :download:`here <trialcurves.txt>` or get some real COSMOGRAIL curves from `here <https://obswww.unige.ch/~millon/d3cs/COSMOGRAIL_public/code.php>`_

 Importing from cosmouline/lcmanip or similar rdb files